ukaneverin/EPL_CNN/README.md

 ## Guideline
 `example_run.py` is an example script for running the data processing, training and evaluation for whole slide image analysis.

-Please use `python example_run.py --help` to see complete set of parameters and their descriptions.

 Whole slide images should be tiled into a library of image patches with the following format:

 SlideID | Split | target | x | y